tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 The MCS which is used by the simulator is measured by obtaining the tracing output produced by the scheduler after 4ms (this is needed to account for the initial delay in CQI reporting).
-The SINR which is calcualted by the simulator is also obtained using the ``LteChunkProcessor`` interface.
+The SINR which is calculated by the simulator is also obtained using the ``LteChunkProcessor`` interface.
 The test passes if both the following conditions are satisfied: